ufwt/datAFLow/fuzzalloc/README.md

 To use with AFL, the `dataflow-clang-fast` (and `dataflow-clang-fast++`) tools can be used as dropin replacements for `clang` (and `clang++`).

+Note that this typically requires running `dataflow-collect-tag-sites` before running `dataflow-clang-fast` to collect the allocation sites to tag.

 ## With AddressSanitizer (ASan)

 Fuzzing is typically performed in conjunction with a